 During the fiscal year 2002, the Company executed on a restructuring plan that included the discontinuation of its cache appliance business.
-As a result of discontinuing this line of business and other changes in the overall business, the Company incurred restructuring charges of \$3.3 million for the fiscal year 2002.
+As a result of discontinuing this line of business and other changes in the overall business, the Company incurred restructuring charges of \$3.3 million in the fiscal year 2002.
 The restructuring charges included employee termination benefits, impaired assets, consolidation of excess facilities, and other obligations for which the Company no longer derives an economic benefit.
-There were no restructuring charges for the three months ended December 31, 2003 and 2002.
+There were no restructuring charges for the three months ended March 31, 2004 and 2003.

-The activity of the remaining restructuring liability included as a component of accrued liabilities on the balance sheet for the three months ended December 31, 2003 is presented below (in thousands):
+The activity to March 31, 2004 of the remaining restructuring liability included as a component of accrued liabilities on the balance sheet as of September 30, 2003 is presented below (in thousands):

-Balance at September 30, 2003 Additional Charges Cash Payments and Write-offs Balance at December 31, 2003 Excess facilities Other \$782 62 \$ \$ (3) (62) \$779 \$844 \$- \$(65) \$779
+Balance at September 30, 2003 Additional Charges Cash Payments Write-offs Balance at March 31, 2004 Excess facilities Other \$782 62 \$ \$(55) - \$ - (62) \$727 - \$844 \$ \$(55) \$(62) \$727

-The excess facilities charge was the result of the Company's decision to exit its support facility in Washington DC and were estimated based on current comparable rates for leases in the respective market.
-In April 2003, the excess facilities were subleased at the then current market value through the term of the lease.
+The excess facilities charge was the result of the Company's decision to exit its support facility in Washington DC and was estimated based on current comparable rates for leases in the respective market.
+In April 2003, the excess facilities were subleased at the then current market value.
 The difference between the lease payments and sublease income has historically been applied against the restructuring liability.
+The excess facilities liability is scheduled to be paid over the remaining term of the lease ending in April 2007.
+During the three months ended

-During the three months ended December 31, 2003, timely receipts of sublease income were not received and the collectibility of sublease income is in question.
-Therefore neither the rent payment or receipt of sublease income has been applied against the restructuring liability.
-If we are unable to collect further sublease income throughout the duration of the lease term, the actual loss may be increased from the original estimate.
+December 31, 2003, timely receipts of sublease income were not received and the collectibility of sublease income was in question.
+Because of this uncertainty, neither the rent payment nor receipt of sublease income was applied against the restructuring liability during the December quarter.
+However, during the three months ended March 31, 2004 we received payments of sublease income and have therefore applied the rent payment and the sublease income against the restructuring liability.
+In the event we are unable to collect sublease income throughout the duration of the lease term, the actual loss may be increased from the original estimate.